Tom Cunningham. (@testingham) First version Jan 31 2023, data last updated April 2023, text updated July 2024.1

 Key findings.

-1. The rate of suspensions has grown over time.
-The increase seems to be primarily due to a progressive adoption of new policies rather than changes in user behaviour or changes in enforcement.
+The rate of suspensions has grown over time.
+The increase seems to be primarily due to adoption of new policies rather than changes in user behaviour or changes in enforcement.

-3. The most common reasons for suspension were hate speech (15%) and COVID misinformation (12%).
-Platforms typically do not publicly state the reason why they suspend an account, however I was able to code the majority of cases either because the reason was clear from context, or was reported by the user, or because the reason was given by the platform to a journalist.
+The most common reasons for suspension were hate speech (15%) and COVID misinformation (12%).
+Platforms typically do not publicly state the reason why they suspend an account, however I was able to code the majority of cases either because the reason was clear from context, or the platform’s justification was relayed to the suspended user or a journalist.
 In 19% of cases I could find no reason given.
-For cases with a reason there were quite a wide variety, the top reasons were hate speech (15%), covid misinfo (12%), incitement (7%), and personal information (6%).
+For cases with a reason there were quite a wide variety: hate speech (15%), covid misinformation (12%), incitement (7%), and posting personal information (6%).

-4. Twitter suspended more people than other platforms.
-From examining cases it seems this was primarily due to differences in the type of content that is posted on Twitter compared to other platforms, rather than differences in policies or differences in enforcement.
+Twitter suspended more people than other platforms.
+From examining cases it seems this was primarily due to differences in the type of content posted rather than differences in policies or in enforcement.

-5. US politicians were suspended at a much higher rate than non-US politicians.
-This seems to be a mixture of US politicians being more active on Twitter, being more likely to make policy-violating statements, and being under more scrutinty from Twitter.
+US politicians were suspended at a much higher rate than non-US politicians.
+This was concentrated on Twitter and seems to be a mixture of US politicians being more active, being more likely to make policy-violating statements, and being under more scrutiny.

-6. Among US Federal politicians suspended, 8 were Republicans, none were Democrats.
+Among US Federal politicians suspended, 8 were Republicans, none were Democrats.
 The Republicans were suspended for a variety of different reasons and on a variety of platforms.
-The asymmetry does not seem to be primarily a difference in enforcement, but a higher propensity for Republicans to say or do policy-violating things.
+The asymmetry does not seem to me to be primarily a difference in enforcement but a higher propensity for Republicans to say or do policy-violating things.

 I am working on a separate essay about why platforms suspend users.
 It is difficult to give clear reasons why platforms suspend users.
 In a separate essay I try to break down how much their action can be attributed to influence from owners, from employees, from users, from advertisers, or from governments.
 Having this dataset of suspensions is very useful to be able to make generalizations about platform behavior.